 Face veins appear in red or purple colours on the face or nose.
 Facial spider veins tend to occur more commonly on either the nose or cheeks of fair skinned people.
-These large red or purple veins on the face or nose which look obvious as individual veins, are best treated by laser or IPL such as Elos Aurora, Coolglide Excel vascular laser or Photoderm IPL.
+These large red or purple veins on the face or nose which look obvious as individual veins, are best treated by laser or intense pulsed light (IPL) such as Elos Aurora, Coolglide vascular laser or Photoderm IPL.
 Because Palm Clinic has a range of lasers available we are able to combine technology to ensure the best treatment is provided for your particular problem.
-In some cases with very large facial veins we use microsclerotherapy as well as lasers.

-Facial Flushing is caused by small spider veins that are not clearly visible and give the appearance of red flushing which is often seen on the facial, neck or chest areas.
-This usually follows embarassment, exercise, coffee, tea or alcohol.
+Facial Flushing is caused by small spider veins on the face that dilate (increase in size).
+This is often seen on the face, neck or chest areas.
+It can be triggered by embarassment, exercise, coffee, tea or alcohol.
 People who suffer from flushing may have the condition rosacea (see below).
 Photoderm IPL or Elos Aurora are the best non-surgical treatments to improve this problem.
 For severe cases of facial flushing a surgical procedure called "endoscopic cervical sympathectomy" can be performed on referral from Palm Clinic.

-Poikiloderma of Cervatte is a particular term for a type of red veins on the neck and chest.
-Sometimes it can be related to use of perfume or aftershave combined with sun exposure.
-This is a blush of very fine red veins on the neck, and redness can also extend to the chest area.
-Sometimes abnormal pigment (brown spots) are also found in these areas.
-The best treatment for this condition is Photoderm IPL, Elos Aurora and Coolglide Excel vascular laser.
+Poikiloderma of Civatte is the term for a combination of red veins and pigmentation on the neck and chest.
+It can be related to use of perfume or aftershave combined with sun exposure.
+The best treatment for this condition is Photoderm IPL, Elos Aurora or Coolglide vascular laser.